realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

       > NOTE: If you _really_ want to achieve multiple inheritance... (_you should never need it, but here's how:_)
       >   - https://www.youtube.com/watch?v=3X9Eo2vzY1I
       >   - Live Code Example: [How to Achieve Multiple Inheritance in Kotlin](src/main/kotlin/multipleInheritanceExample.kt)

+## Design Patterns <a name="design-patterns"></a>
+  - ### BIG IDEA — There are common problems and ways of solving them that humans have already figured out and named them.

+  - "Design Patterns" became popular around the time of C++ due to the new complexity of the language and the need to solve the problems of the "procedural approach" to COP.
+  - These "patterns" were discovered along the way and shared on public forums and in many books from different authors, emphasizing different ideas and approaches to the problems that arose from C++ programming.
+  - Most of these "patterns" were just hacks to fit the "procedural approach" into the "COP" paradigm.
+  - Many programmers accepted these patterns as some kind of gospel, and they were often used to justify the use of inheritance in places where it was not appropriate, as well as other language features.
+  - For example,"The "Gang of Four" book is the most famous book on the subject, and it is often referred to as the "Bible."
+  - Although some of the ideas in the book are good, many of the ideas are just hacks to fit the "procedural approach" into the "COP" paradigm.

+  - ### Many of the problems in COP could have been avoided by exploring what the originator of the term "Object Oriented", Alan Kay, originally meant by the term "Object Oriented."

 - [Continue Reading - Back-to-Object-Oriented Programming](./10-BackToObjectOrientedProgramming.md)
 - [Back to Index](README.md)